 The use of molecular profiling in breast cancer includes the following:

 Although certain rare inherited mutations, such as those of BRCA1 and BRCA2, predispose women to develop breast cancer, prognostic data on BRCA1/BRCA2 mutation carriers who have developed breast cancer are conflicting; these women are at greater risk of developing contralateral breast cancer.
-Since criteria for menopausal status vary widely, some studies have substituted age older than 50 years as a surrogate for the postmenopausal state.
-Breast cancer is classified into a variety of histologic types, some of which have prognostic importance.
-For example, favorable histologic types include mucinous, medullary, and tubular carcinoma.

 Other PDQ summaries containing information related to breast cancer include the following:

 - Breast Cancer Treatment and Pregnancy